Mount Kilimanjaro: Tourism industry

 Kilimanjaro National Park generated US$51 million in revenue in 2013, the second-most of any Tanzanian national park.
 The Tanzania National Parks Authority reported that the park recorded 57,456 tourists during the 2011–12 budget year, of whom 16,425 hiked the mountain; the park's General Management Plan specifies an annual capacity of 28,470.
 The mountain hikers generated irregular and seasonal jobs for about 11,000 guides, porters, and cooks in 2007.
 Concerns have been raised about the poor working conditions and inadequate wages of these workers.

 Due to Kilimanjaro National Park's popularity as a destination, the Tanzanian government has invested in road infrastructure to improve accessibility.
 In Tanzania, Kilimanjaro International Airport also serves as an important transportation hub.

 There are seven official trekking routes by which to ascend and descend Kilimanjaro: Lemosho, Lemosho Western-Breach, Machame, Marangu, Mweka, Rongai, Shira, and Umbwe.
-The Machame route can be completed in six or seven days, Lemosho in six to eight, and the Northern Circuit routes in seven or more days.
+The Machame route can be completed in 6 to 7 days, Lemosho in 6 to 8, and the Northern Circuit routes in 7 or more days.
 The Lemosho Route can also be continued via the Western-Breach, submitting via the western side of the mountain.
 The Western Breach is more secluded and avoids the 6-hour midnight ascent to the summit (like other routes).
 The Rongai is the easiest of the camping routes.
 The Marangu is also relatively easy, if frequently busy; accommodation is in shared huts.
 The Lemosho Western-Breach Route commences on the western side of Kilimanjaro at Lemosho and continues to the summit via the Western-Breach Route.